MESepehr/MESepehr.github.io/README.md

 ( mine is : mesepehr.github.io )

-Thats it, now you have your own CV online for free on [your_user_name] .github.io ( mine is here: https://mesepehr.github.io )
+That's it, now you have your own CV online for free on [your_user_name] .github.io ( mine is here: https://mesepehr.github.io )

 ## Custom domain
-To point your domain, just edit the CNAME file and write down your domain to it, then poind your DNS on your domain to 185.199.108.153
+To point your domain, just edit the CNAME file and write down your domain to it, then point your DNS on your domain to 185.199.108.153